-SU's religious observances policy recognizes the diversity of faiths represented in the campus community and protects the rights of students, faculty, and staff to observe religious holy days according to their traditions.
-Under the policy, students are given an opportunity to make up any examination, study, or work requirements that may be missed due to a religious observance, provided they notify their instructors no later than the academic drop deadline.
-For observances occurring before the drop deadline, notification is required at least two academic days in advance.
-Students may enter their observances in MySlice under Student Services/Enrollment/My Religious Observances/Add a Notification.
+SU's religious observances notification and policy, found at http://hendricks.syr.edu/spiritual-life/index.html, recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
+Under the policy, students are provided an opportunity to make up any examination, study, or work requirements that may be missed due to a religious observance provided they notify their instructors before the end of the second week of classes for regular session classes and by the submission deadline for flexibly formatted classes.
+For fall and spring semesters, an online notification process is available for students in

+My Slice/StudentServices/Enrollment/MyReligiousObservances/Add a Notification.